 Your child is gold

 Families can register for the free gold program, named “Your child is gold”, which offers 1 gram

 Several experts in Dubai have criticised the scheme, citing the danger that sudden weight loss, especially in children, can bring.
-A kilo loss for an adult is modest but for a 5 year old child, it can be proportionally significant and impact their health.
-In fact, to qualify for the gold, children must lose 2 kilos in one month, surely promoting short term weight loss rather than a move to a healthier lifestyle.
+A kilo loss for an adult is modest but for a 5-year-old child, it can be proportionally significant and impact their health.
+To qualify for the gold, children must lose 2 kilos in one month, surely promoting short term weight loss rather than a move to a healthier lifestyle.

 I can only imagine the political hot potato it would be in the UK.
 There would be an outcry from health authorities and exploitation from hard-up families.
 Considering the prospects for gold in 2014 British families would be queuing round the corner to sign up, perhaps even gorging on cakes beforehand to earn that bit extra!
 Still, it’s fascinating that Dubai’s ruling body can recognise their people’s affinity to gold to realise the leverage that can bring.